PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

 </br>![decorative](images/assignment-marking-post-individual-marks-tab.png)

 ### For a cohort

+There are various ways to post marks for all submissions at once:

 - In the **marking interface**, click the **Post marks** button at the bottom of the left Students panel.
 </br>![decorative](images/assignment-marking-post-cohort-interface.png)